Polkadot-Blockchain-Academy/pba-book/content/cryptography/addresses/slides.md

 ## Mnemonic to Secret Key

-Of course, the secret key is a point on an elliptic curve, not a phrase.
+The secret key is a scalar value from the scalar field of the base field which the elliptic curve is defined over.
+Not a phrase.

-BIP39 applies 2,048 rounds of the SHA-512 hash function<br />to the mnemonic to derive a 64 byte key.
+BIP39 applies 2,048 rounds of the SHA-512 hash function<br /> to the mnemonic to derive a 64 byte key.

-Substrate uses the entropy byte array from the mnemonic.

 ---

 ## Portability

 Different key derivation functions affect the ability to use the same mnemonic in multiple wallets as different wallets may use different functions to derive the secret from the mnemonic.

+Notes:
+i.e. May hash to a different base field because of a different elliptic curve

 ---